Super-Badmen-Viper/NSMusicS/README.md

 ### Note: This project is about to complete the personal official version 1.0 update.
 After the iteration of the version is completed, it will be copied to the open source community: MoZhiYun (墨智云)
 ## The copyright and updates for this project will be divided into two branches (sharing the majority of the copyright with each other)
 - - 1.
 [MoZhiYunOpenSourceCommunity](https://github.com/MoZhiYunOpenSourceCommunity) (墨智云开源社区): MoZhiMusic Community Edition
 - - 2.
-[MoZhiYunStudio](https://github.com/SnakeBigBossDemo) (墨智云工作室): MoZhiMusic Ultimate (paid music copyright, partly open source, copyright owned by Cheng Xiang (lead author))
+[MoZhiYunStudio](https://github.com/SnakeBigBossDemo) (墨智云工作室): MoZhiMusic Ultimate (Except for paid music copyrights, all other copyrights are open source and belong to Cheng Xiang (main author))

 ## Participated in open source co construction, QQ group communication group number: 610551734: MoZhiYunOpenSourceCommunity